JAP1501 – Present-Day Japan

 The classes will be taught in English and the textbooks and other readings will all be in English, so proficiency in the English language is required.

-The course consists of a dozen or so weekly lecture classes, a library seminar, and two colloquia.
+The course consists of 12 weekly lecture classes, a library seminar, and the Academic Writing Course.

 - Formulation of a research question